mwoodwilson/whoknowsball-frontend/README.md

 ## The Problem

-In every group chat, every sports bar, there exists the same discussion amongst friends- who actually knows ball?
-When your buddy claims they "called" the Chiefs winning in OT, and points to this as proof of their ball knowledge, how can you argue?
-How do you prove them wrong, and reposition yourself as the superior ball knower?
-And most importantly, how do you do the impossible- get a chiefs fan to stop talking?
+In every group chat, sports bar, and/or comment section among sports fans, there exists (in one form or another) discussions that can simply be reduced to the same core question: who actually "knows ball"?
+A term of endearment, "knowing ball" has evolved into a universally understood term amongst young adults to describe someone with a superior grasp of sports analytics, strategy, and history, and they employ this knowledge to effectively predict outcomes of games.
+This has understandably led to sports betting being a loosely quantifiable method of measuring "ball knowledge", with bettors pointing to metrics like ROI and win/loss ratios as proof of their ball knowledge.

-Betting apps track money.
-But **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or sweats a wild ten legger through Sunday Night Football.
+An issue arises though as betting apps track money, and **money doesn't measure skill.** A lucky $10 parlay doesn't mean you understand sports better than someone who consistently identifies value in underdogs, or can sweat a wild ten leg parlay through OT in Sunday Night Football.

-There's currently no standardized way to measure sports betting intelligence, leaving all of these questions unanswered.
+There's currently no standardized way to measure sports betting intelligence, leaving a sizable market gap for a more universal method of quantifying "ball knowledge" among a passionate, engaged audience of sports fans.
 Until now.

 ---

 ## The Solution

 WhoKnowsBall is a no-cost, competitive sports betting app built around a proprietary metric called **Ball Knowing Score (BKS)**, a 0-100 rating that quantifies betting skill, not just bankroll size or frequency.
-A first of it's kind, Ball Knowing Score effectively (and finally) answers the question: Who Knows Ball?
+A first of it's kind, Ball Knowing Score effectively (and finally) answers the question: Who knows ball?

 The BKS algorithm evaluates bets across multiple dimensions: